18argon/sample-data/README.md

 * `./build.sh teardown percona`: stop the container and remove the container/image

 After build and run, you can connect to Percona Server on `localhost:3306` with `test`/`test` or `root`/`root`.

+#### RethinkDB: docker/rethink

+Create a derived [RethinkDB](https://www.rethinkdb.com/) [docker image](https://hub.docker.com/_/rethinkdb/) containing an initialized `test.contacts` collection in a docker volume.

+Scripts are provided in `docker/` for:

+* `./build.sh build rethink`: build the docker image
+* `./build.sh run rethink`: create/start a container from the new image
+* `./build.sh teardown rethink`: stop the container and remove the container/image

+After build and run, you can connect to the RethinkDB web ui at [http://localhost:8080/](http://localhost:8080/)

+RethinkDB does not provide database initialization support.
+We could use RethinkDB's [bulk import support](https://www.rethinkdb.com/docs/importing/) and monkey-patch a docker-entrypoint.sh into the base image, but that requires installing python, pip, and the RethinkDB python driver increasing image size from 183MB to 256MB.

+Instead, the build process creates a temp container with a mounted `/data` volume, installs required packages, and imports the contacts.
+Then, when building the final image, the temp container's `/data` is copied into the final image.
+The final image is a bit slimmer at 199MB.

 ### Import scripts